1 April 2021, 5 January 2019, 14 November 2012

 In short, a PhD is a ticket to a life of research and exploration, a life of learning for learning’s sake, and a life of sharing the joy of discovery with like-minded people.

-a high school teacher at a high-priced private school where students get pushed to do 4th-year college work
+a high school teacher at a high-priced private school where students are prepared for “elite” college entrance

 an industry researcher